edgepointlearning/edgepointlearning.github.io/collections/_posts/2021-01-27-signs-of-burnout-at-work.md

 ### Managing employee burnout starts with [empathetic leadership](https://hbr.org/2020/09/preventing-burnout-is-about-empathetic-leadership)

 It’s easy to look at low productivity and poor performance and make assumptions, but there is a better way.
-Managers should first seek first to understand what’s going on with your employee before rushing to judgment.
+Managers should seek first to understand what’s going on with your employee before rushing to judgment.
 If a stellar employee begins missing deadlines, a conversation is in order rather than a scolding or disciplinary action.

 ### Recognize that employee burnout is not like a cold or the flu